aswinsuriya16/solana-wallet-adapter/README.md

   - Request SOL tokens on devnet for testing
   - Simple one-click interface

+- **📤 Send SOL to other wallets**
+  - Transfer SOL to any vaild wallet address
+  - Useful for testing token transfers on devnet

 - **📝 Message Signing & Verification**
   - Sign messages cryptographically
   - Verify message authenticity